Love Island (2015 TV series): Mental health concerns

+In May 2024, ITV announced that it was reintroducing its ban on families and friends posting on contestants' social media accounts ahead of the 2024 summer series.
+The ban had originally been introduced in 2023 as part of the show's new duty of care protocols, with a commitment to protecting islanders and their families from the harmful effects of social media having been cited.
+However, the ban was lifted during Love Island All Stars.

 Merchandise

 Love Island Pool Party compilation albums have been released by Ministry of Sound since 2018.
 A Love Island app was released in 2017 by ITV Studios Global Entertainment, and Love Island: The Game was released in 2018 by Fusebox Games.
 It was reported by the Evening Standard in May 2020 that 12 million people globally had played the game.